vegantriathlete/blog.marceisaacson.com/_posts/2016-11-09-i-was-wrong.md

 ---
-excerpt: "<p>It's so important for me to record this right now.
-It's the reason I started this blog in the first place.</p><p>I feel like I've had my whole world turned upside down.
-I feel like I'm a fool who has been living in an alternate reality, a fantasy world.
-I feel like I've been totally delusional.</p>"
+excerpt: It's so important for me to record this right now.
+It's the reason I started this blog in the first place.
 layout: blog
 title: I was wrong
 created: 1478711645